Farouk-Echaref/DevOps_PJs/1_terraform_docker/readme.md

-# Terraform with Docker: Setting Up and Running an NGINX Container
+# Terraform with Docker: Automating NGINX Container Deployment

-This project demonstrates how to use **Terraform** with the **Docker provider** to automate creating a Docker container that runs the **NGINX web server**.
+This guide demonstrates how to use **Terraform** with the **Docker provider** to automate the creation and management of a Docker container running the **NGINX web server**.
+Additionally, it explains how Terraform processes multiple `.tf` files for better configuration management.

+* reference: - Terraform as IaC: https://developer.hashicorp.com/terraform/tutorials/docker-get-started/infrastructure-as-code

 ---

 ## **Prerequisites**

-Before running this project, ensure the following tools are installed on your host system:
+Ensure the following tools are installed on your system:

 1. **Terraform** (version `~> 1.7`)
    - Install from [Terraform official downloads](https://developer.hashicorp.com/terraform/downloads).